Skip to content

 Don’t forget to select a funscript file in the FunPlayer app relevant to the video you are playing. safari extension video displayed in app

-2. If you connect FunPlayer to Safari then idle Safari for too long, Safari could sleep the extension, FunPlayer will display an error.
-Simply click the extension popup to wake the extension up again and press Retry Connect in FunPlayer.
+1. If you connect FunPlayer to Safari then idle Safari for too long, Safari could sleep the extension, FunPlayer will display an error and hint on what to do for the usual error of inactivity.
+For cases of inactivity, simply click the extension popup to wake the extension up again and press Retry Connect in FunPlayer.